zdelacerda/Movie-Finder/DesignPlan.md

 ****

-### Objectives
-1. Send alert when potentially interesting movie is playing at the cinema

-2. Predict my rating for any given movie

-3. Add plug-in to regal app for ticket purchasing

-****

 ### High Level Flow
 Input user data -> process data/save to userID -> create MovieReferralSystem -> scan box-office movies daily -> if match is found send SMS with movie details